 Due to a lack of shoulder on the western side of the SH1 north of Taihape, this route should only be ridden from north to south.

 Due to traffic levels and the odd stiff climb, this is a grade 4 (advanced) ride suitable for reasonably fit riders with cycle touring experience.

 Road bikes or touring bikes are most suitable for the terrain, unless you take the 4WD road option at Rangataua village where a mountain bike or touring bike with knobbly tyres will be more suitable.
 E-bikes are also suitable, provided they have sufficient battery capacity.
 Riders should ideally have basic mechanical skills and carry a tool kit and spares.

 MAPS & NAVIGATION

 Most of the route is well signposted, but a map will prevent wrong turns, help you time your ride, and identify points of interest along the way.
-Kiwimap Wanganui, Marton, Taihape is best for this route.
+Kiwimap Whanganui, Marton, Taihape is best for this route.

 This route can ridden all year round although it can be cold and wet on the volcanic plateau at any time of year, and snow isn’t uncommon in winter.
 Good wet-weather gear is therefore essential.
 Riders should check the forecast before setting off.

 Accommodation is available in Ohakune and Taihape only.

 There are cafes and supermarkets in Ohakune and Taihape.
 Riders should have sufficient food and drink for the entire ride.
 River/stream water should be boiled or treated.

 The Northern Explorer train and Intercity buses stop in Ohakune.